theyareonit/Click-Between-Frames/about.md

 # Known issues

-- This mod does not work with existing bots
+- This mod does not work with bots
-- Follow triggers will stutter for 1 frame after clicking
+- Follow Player X will desync after clicking
-- Moving platforms have strange physics in platformer mode
 - Controller input is not yet supported

 Icon by alex/sincos.

-If you like the mod, please consider [donating](https://donate.stripe.com/aEU14Eaw9cgiam4288)!